gorillalogic/automate-rubies/docs/README.md

 Remember, a clean code, is a happy code

 ### Rspec
-Rspec is a test execution framework for ruby, pretty similar to JUnit or Jasmine.
+Rspec is a test execution framework for Ruby, pretty similar to JUnit or Jasmine.
 It is simple to use, I will show you how it works:

 First of all, let's add the gem we need, open the `Gemfile` and add:
 ```Gemfile